-Please contact the social worker, counselor or other school staff member at your child's school for information regarding support available for your child.
-You may also contact the Greensboro Housing Coalition at 336-691-9521 for information on services available for families experiencing homelessness.
+For families experiencing housing emergencies and crises, support services are available.
+Please contact the social worker, counselor or other school staff member at your child's school for information regarding support available for your student.
+You may also refer to the Student Support Services Resource Guide that is available on Guildford County School's website under "Homeless Services Department".